radiodan/radiodan.github.io/help/index.md

 <h2 id="case">Building a case</h2>

 The case was designed by Victor Johanssen.
-We ahve [laser cutting templates](https://github.com/radiodan/hardware/tree/master/case) and [instructions for making them](/help/tutorials/make-a-case.html).
+We have [laser cutting templates](https://github.com/radiodan/hardware/tree/master/case) and [instructions for making them](/help/tutorials/make-a-case.html).